Premarital Agreements 'Ohana Is Everything

 What are the benefits of a premarital agreement?

-Both prenups and postnuptial agreements (postnups) provide financial security and planning opportunities.
+Prenups provide financial security and planning opportunities.
 They allow you to predetermine property division and make your own decisions about financial aspects and the distribution of assets should the marriage end.

 These agreements may also come into play in probate court.